KostiantynYeroma/KostiantynYeroma/README.md

 **Senior Full Stack Developer** specializing in **React, Next.js, Node.js, and TypeScript** with 10+ years of experience delivering scalable web applications.

-🌍 Based in Rotterdam, Netherlands
-💼 Worked with clients across the **USA, Canada, and the UK**
-🧠 Passionate about building **AI-powered, high-performance, and user-friendly** web solutions

----

 ### 🧩 About Me
 I’m a results-driven developer with a strong background in **frontend architecture** and **full-stack development**.
 My focus is on writing **clean, maintainable code**, optimizing performance, and crafting seamless user experiences.